Wysocki CreativeZack Wysocki · The Full Story

 The Pattern

-Every one of these chapters — the candle company, San Francisco, the shows, the displacement — forced a choice: collapse or adapt.
+Every one of these chapters forced a choice: collapse or adapt.
 I've never been particularly good at collapsing.
 What I've gotten very good at is looking at a room I'm not in yet, deciding I belong there, and figuring out how to get through the door.

 ⚡ Adapt.
 Always.